- We advise you to reconsider your need to travel to Ethiopia, including Addis Ababa, due to the threat of terrorist attack.

 - We advise you to avoid large gatherings throughout the country as they have the potential to turn violent.
 You should monitor the media and other local news sources for safety information.
-The Australian Embassy suggests that Australians in Ethiopia be alert to possible unrest and take sensible precautions including stocking up on provisions.

 - We strongly advise you not to travel to border areas with Somalia and the Somali Region in eastern Ethiopia.
 Since early-2011, the ongoing conflict along the border with Somalia has intensified and heavy fighting has been reported.
-Credible reporting indicates that militants may be planning to conduct attacks, including cross-border kidnappings, in eastern Ethiopia.

-- We strongly advise you advise you not to travel to the border areas with Kenya, South Sudan, and Sudan, including the Gambella Region, or to the disputed border area between Eritrea and Ethiopia, including the Danakil desert area in eastern Ethiopia, because of the extremely dangerous security situation in these areas.
+- We strongly advise you not to travel to the border areas with Kenya, South Sudan, and Sudan, including the Gambella Region, or to the disputed border area between Eritrea and Ethiopia, including the Danakil desert area in eastern Ethiopia, because of the extremely dangerous security situation in these areas.

 - In 2012, five Western tourists were killed and two kidnapped by gunmen in the Danakil desert area.
 We continue to advise Australians not to travel to the Danakil desert area.